 \section{Abstract}

 We study the large-scale behavior of the height function in the dimer model on the square lattice.
-Richard Kenyon has shown, that the fluctuations of the height function on Temperley discretisations of a planar domain converge in the scaling limit (as the mesh size tends to zero) to the Gaussian Free Field with Dirichlet boundary conditions.
-We extend Kenyon's result to a more general class of discretisations.
+Richard Kenyon has shown that the fluctuations of the height function on Temperleyan discretizations of a planar domain converge in the scaling limit (as the mesh size tends to zero) to the Gaussian Free Field with Dirichlet boundary conditions.
+We extend Kenyon's result to a more general class of discretizations.

-Moreover, we introduce a new factorization of the coupling function in the double-dimer model into two discrete holomorphic functions, which can be viewed as discrete fermions.
-For Temperley discretisations with appropriate boundary modifications, Kenyon has shown that the double-dimer height function converges to a harmonic function in the scaling limit.
-We use the new factorization to extend the Kenyon's result to a class of all polygonal discretisations, that are not necessarily Temperley.
-Furthermore, we show, that, quite surprisingly, the expectation of the double-dimer height function in the Temperley case is exactly discrete harmonic (for an appropriate choice of Laplacian) even before taking the scaling limit.
+Moreover, we introduce a new factorization of the coupling function of the double-dimer model into two discrete holomorphic functions, which are similar to discrete fermions defined in~\cite{Stas, Stas07}.For Temperleyan discretizations with appropriate boundary modifications, the results of Kenyon imply that the expectation of the double-dimer height function converges to a harmonic function in the scaling limit.
+We use the above factorization to extend this result to the class of all polygonal discretizations, that are not necessarily Temperleyan.
+Furthermore, we show that, quite surprisingly, the expectation of the double-dimer height function in the Temperleyan case is exactly discrete harmonic (for an appropriate choice of Laplacian) even before taking the scaling limit.